-- Make sure the IR Mode in the BIOS Setup is properly set to the mode you would like to use. - The angle between two Infrared communication ports should not exceed $\pm 15^{\circ}$. - The distance between the Notebook PC's IR and target device IR should not exceed 20 inches (50 cm). - Do not move either the Notebook PC or the other device during transmission of data. - An error may occur if IR transmission is conducted with high levels of noise or vibration. - Avoid direct sunlight, flashing incandescent light, florescent light, and other infrared devices such as remote controls close to the infrared port.
+- The angle between two Infrared communication ports should not exceed $\pm 15^{\circ}$. - The distance between the Notebook PC's IR and target device IR should not exceed 20 inches (50 cm). - Do not move either the Notebook PC or the other device during transmission of data. - An error may occur if IR transmission is conducted with high levels of noise or vibration. - Avoid direct sunlight, flashing incandescent light, florescent light, and other infrared devices such as remote controls close to the infrared port.